meltano/meltano/docs/src/docs/quickstart.md

 -------------------------------------------------------------------
 meltano_carbon__sqlite
 ```

+A [DAG](https://airflow.apache.org/concepts.html#dags) is automatically created in Airflow and "is a collection of all the tasks you want to run, organized in a way that reflects their relationships and dependencies".

 :::tip
 To see a list of all your scheduled DAGs within the Meltano UI under "Orchestration" you will need to kill your terminal window running the `meltano ui` command and then restart it.
 You will only need to do this the first time you install Airflow.